- PJW Venables, MA, MB BChir, MD, FRCP

 ●The 2010 classification criteria for RA were developed primarily for the identification for research purposes of patients with RA who are at high risk of persistent symptoms and joint injury unless treated with disease-modifying antirheumatic drugs (DMARDs).
 These criteria have replaced the 1987 criteria, which were based only upon patients with established disease.
 (See 'Classification criteria' above.)

-•Limited duration (eg, in viral arthropathy)
+•Limited duration of symptoms (eg, in viral arthropathy)

 •The presence of other diseases (eg, in psoriatic arthritis or arthritis of inflammatory bowel disease [IBD])